Barbie Blank Showcases Rock-Hard Abs In White Crop Top & Skimpy Black Undies

 The model doesn't appear to be shy when it comes to rocking revealing clothing in her online pics.
 She's often seen sporting sexy styles for the camera.

-As previously reported by The Inquisitr, Barbie recently dropped the jaws of her followers when she posed in a teeny bikini and a white robe.
+As reported by The Inquisitr, Barbie recently dropped the jaws of her followers when she posed in a tiny bikini and a white robe.
 To date, that post has racked up more than 23,000 likes and over 220 comments.